-- 1. RCW 28A.300.285 Harassment, Intimidation and Bullying - 2.
+- 1. RCW 28A.600.477 Prohibition of harassment, intimidation and bullying - 2.
 RCW 28A.640.020 Regulations, guidelines to eliminate discrimination-Scope-Sexual harassment policies - 3.
-RCW 28A.642 Discrimination prohibition - 4.
-RCW 49.60.010 The "law against discrimination"
+Chapter 28A.642 RCW Discrimination prohibition - 4.
+RCW 49.60.010 Purpose of chapter; the "law against discrimination"

 The district will ensure its compliance with all state laws regarding HIB.
-Nothing in this procedure prevents a student, parent/guardian, school or district from taking action to remediate harassment or discrimination based on a person's gender or membership in a legally protected class under local, state, or federal law.
+Nothing in this procedure prevents a student, parent/guardian, school or district from taking action to remediate harassment or discrimination based on a person's membership in a legally protected class under local, state, or federal law.

-ED.
-Prevention
+E. Prevention